georgeerol/IotAwsSpark/README.md

 ## Step 10: Run the Crawler
 - After creating the crawler, you’ll be redirected to the crawlers list page.
 - Select the checkbox next to your newly created crawler.
-- Click on the **Run crawler** button to start the crawling process.
+- Click the **Run crawler** button to start the crawling process.

 The crawler will now scan your specified data source, classify the data, and create metadata tables in the AWS Glue Data Catalog.
 Depending on the size and complexity of your data source, this process may take several minutes to complete.

 ## Step 11: Verify the Crawler and Data Catalog
-- Once the crawler has finished running, you can navigate to the **Tables** section in the AWS Glue Console to view the tables and schema it has created.
+- Once the crawler has finished running, you can navigate to the **Tables** section in the AWS Glue Console to view its created tables and schema.
-- You can also check the crawler’s logs for any errors or issues encountered during the run.
+- You can also check the crawler’s logs for errors or issues encountered during the run.